 5. Reduction in Number of Test Cases/Scripts

-When your test cases are more modular and relying on test data assets that easy to add, remove and configure, you actually need less test cases/scripts.
-The unnecessary duplicates of tests cannot be always avoided but data-driven testing offers you way to build your testing more modular.
+When your test cases are more modular and relying on test data assets that easy to add, remove and configure, you actually need fewer test cases/scripts.
+The unnecessary duplicates of tests cannot be always avoided but data-driven testing offers you a way to build your testing more modular.

 A Basic Example of Data-Driven Testing

 To get started we need a basic set of data and the following example illustrates “a database” of people’s contact details.

 So, let’s see a file read example.
 Typically when you are creating data-driven tests with scripts, you use loops to iterate through the data.
 Here is an example that uses the loop to retrieve data from the file (contacts.txt), and calls the function addContact in order to process the data.